 \section{Introduction}

 Understanding the internal mechanisms of deep neural networks remains a central challenge in machine learning.
-While these models achieve remarkable performance, their opacity hinders our ability to trust, debug, and control their decision-making processes, especially in high-stakes applications where reliability is non-negotiable.
-The field of Mechanistic interpretability aims to resolve these issues by reverse-engineering how networks compute, identifying internal structures that correspond to meaningful concepts and establishing their influence on outputs \citep{bereska2024mechanistic, kastner2024explaining, sharkey2025open, anthropic2024mechanistic, olah2020zoom} However, the bridge between interpretation and intervention remains a critical frontier.
-While recent advances in model steering successfully use discovered features to guide temporary, inference-time adjustments, a path toward using these insights to perform durable, permanent edits to a model's weights is less established.
+While performant, their opacity hinders trust, debugging, and control, particularly in high-stakes applications where reliability is non-negotiable.
+The field of Mechanistic interpretability addresses this by reverse-engineering network computations to identify internal structures corresponding to meaningful concepts and establishing their influence on outputs \citep{bereska2024mechanistic, kastner2024explaining, sharkey2025open, anthropic2024mechanistic, olah2020zoom}.
+However, bridging interpretation and intervention remains a critical frontier.
+While recent model steering advances use discovered features for temporary, inference-time adjustments, methods for utilizing these insights to perform durable, permanent weight edits are less established.

-This paper closes that gap by introducing \textbf{SALVE} (Sparse Autoencoder-Latent Vector Editing), a unified framework that transforms interpretability insights into direct, permanent model control.
-We build a bridge from unsupervised feature discovery to fine-grained, post-hoc weight-space editing.
-Our core contribution is a "discover, validate, and control" pipeline that uses a sparse autoencoder (SAE) to first learn a model's native feature representations and then leverages that same structure to perform precise, continuous interventions on the model's weights.

-Our framework achieves this by first training an $\ell_1$-regularized autoencoder on a model's internal activations to discover a sparse, interpretable feature basis native to the model.
-We validate these features using visualization techniques, including activation maximization and our proposed Grad-FAM (Gradient-weighted Feature Activation Mapping), to confirm their semantic meaning.
-This interpretable basis is then used to guide a permanent, continuous weight-space intervention that can suppress or enhance a feature's influence.
-Finally, to make this control quantifiable, we derive and validate a critical suppression threshold, $\alpha_{\text{crit}}$, providing a measure of a class's reliance on its dominant feature.
+This paper addresses this gap with \textbf{SALVE} (Sparse Autoencoder-Latent Vector Editing), a unified framework transforming interpretability insights into direct, permanent model control.
+We connect unsupervised feature discovery to fine-grained, post-hoc weight-space editing.
+Our core contribution is a "discover, validate, and control" pipeline that uses a sparse autoencoder (SAE) to learn native feature representations, utilizing this structure to perform precise, continuous interventions on the model's weights.
+Our framework first trains an SAE on internal activations to discover a sparse, interpretable feature basis.
+We validate these features via visualization techniques, including activation maximization and our proposed Grad-FAM (Gradient-weighted Feature Activation Mapping), to confirm their semantic meaning.
+This basis then guides permanent weight-space interventions to suppress or enhance feature influence.
+Finally, to quantify control, we derive and validate a critical suppression threshold, $\alpha_{\text{crit}}$, providing a measure of a class's reliance on its dominant feature.